tbrown91/test_projectRepo/aim_1/README.md

-# This directory contains details about aim 1 along with sripts, data and results
+# This directory contains details about aim 1 along with scripts, data and results

 ### The pipeline to process raw data is in first_pipeline.sh raw data can be found on rescomp in /your/favourite/dir/